Stoichiometry: Definitions

-Stoichiometry rests upon the very basic laws that help to understand it better, i.e., law of conservation of mass, the law of definite proportions (i.e., the law of constant composition), the law of multiple proportions and the law of reciprocal proportions.
-In general, chemical reactions combine in definite ratios of chemicals.
+Stoichiometry rests upon the very laws that help to understand it better, i.e., law of conservation of mass, the law of definite proportions (i.e., the law of constant composition), the law of multiple proportions and the law of reciprocal proportions.
+In general chemical reactions combine in definite ratios of chemicals.
 Since chemical reactions can neither create nor destroy matter, nor transmute one element into another, the amount of each element must be the same throughout the overall reaction.
-For example, the number of atoms of a given element X on the reactant side must equal the number of atoms of that element on the product side, whether or not all of those atoms are actually involved in a reaction.
+For example, the number of atoms of a given element X on the reactant side must equal the number of atoms of that element on the product side, whether or not all of those atoms are involved in a reaction.

-Chemical reactions, as macroscopic unit operations, consist of simply a very large number of elementary reactions, where a single molecule reacts with another molecule.
-As the reacting molecules (or moieties) consist of a definite set of atoms in an integer ratio, the ratio between reactants in a complete reaction is also in integer ratio.
+Chemical reactions, as macroscopic unit operations, consist of many elementary reactions, where a single molecule reacts with another molecule.
+As the reacting molecules (or formula units or ion pairs) consist of a definite set of atoms in an integer ratio, the ratio between reactants in a complete reaction is also in an integer ratio.
 A reaction may consume more than one molecule, and the stoichiometric number counts this number, defined as positive for products (added) and negative for reactants (removed).
 The unsigned coefficients are generally referred to as the stoichiometric coefficients.